-- Lutheran Social Services of Minnesota: Saving Grace, located in the Brainerd Lakes Area, offers outreach and specialized foster care program for victims of sex trafficking under the age of 18.
-Youth will receive intensive case management by a trained case manager to ensure youth’s needs are being addressed while having a safe home environment in a specialized foster home.
+- Lutheran Social Services of Minnesota: Saving Grace, located in the Brainerd Lakes Area, offers outreach and specialized foster care program for victims of sex trafficking up through the age of 24.
+Youth will receive intensive case management by a trained case manager to ensure their needs are being addressed while having a safe home environment in a specialized foster home.
 Foster parents will be trained in Trauma Informed Care principles as well as training regarding Sex Trafficking and the Safe Harbor/No Wrong Door Model.
 Youth can be referred 24/7 via Youth Services Hotline: 1-866-824-3770.
 Outreach services will include outreach to at-risk youth and professionals who may come in contact with potential trafficking victims.
 Saving Grace is currently being developed and anticipates being open January 1, 2016.

 Evergreen Youth & Family Services: Evergreen hosts scattered-site housing and supportive services for exploited or trafficked youth ages 17 to 24 of all genders.